2011 Pan American Games: Infrastructure and budget

-Inspired by the 2003 Santo Domingo Games, Guadalajara used the Games as a cost-effective way to build sports infrastructure, according to Ivar Sisniega, Guadalajara 2011 international relations and sports director.
+Inspired by the 1992 Summer Olympic Games, Guadalajara used the Games as a clear way to build sports infrastructure, according to Ivar Sisniega, Guadalajara 2011 international relations and sports director.
 Guadalajara, a metropolitan area of five million people, is a destination for cultural and business travellers.

 Horacio de la Vega, marketing director for Guadalajara 2011, cited the 1992 Summer Olympics in Barcelona as the inspiration for infrastructure improvements.
 "Barcelona wasn't Barcelona before it got the Olympic Games.
 In a more modest sense, we are doing the same in Guadalajara", he said.
 The budget was estimated at US$200 million, of which $180 million was for sports infrastructure.
 Some of the funding went to general street improvement and public transportation.
 Dr. Carlos Andrade was the head of the organizing committee.

 However, as the Games drew closer to starting, it was revealed that the costs of building the venues and the athletes' village had more than tripled to US$750 million.

 The city planned to build a new convention center and undertake road improvements.
 Additional plans called for transit improvements, a performing arts theater (Auditorio Telmex) and a new public library.
 Guadalajara increased the number of available hotel rooms by 5,000 for the games.

 By April, Guadalajara 2011 had made over US$50 million revenue from television rights and sponsors, which was more than the previous games in Rio de Janeiro.
 The organizing committee had aimed for a revenue of about $70 million by the end of the Games.
 The organizing committee also expected to sell about one million tickets, which went on sale on May 13, 2011.

 In June 2011, four months before the games, Carlos Andrade stated that no construction concerns remained for Guadalajara.
 He said that all 23 stadiums being built would be ready for the start of the games.